-Targeted Marketing: Text analytics can be used to research audience segments, identifying their interests, beliefs, buying and watching habits online, and more.
+Targeted Marketing: Text analytics tools can be used to research audience segments, identifying their interests, beliefs, buying and watching habits online, and more.
 This helps businesses create more accurate and targeted buyer personas, and serve them with ads that are better customized to fit their unique outlooks.

 Risk Management: Financial institutions use text analytics to decide whether or not to lend to certain companies.
 By analyzing qualitative-based information such as news articles, social posts, and analyst reports with AI, banks are able to get a clearer picture of their potential customer and the amount of risk they pose as an investment.

 In addition to the three examples above, there are numerous other ways companies use text analysis across industries.

 How Textual Analysis Works on a Basic Level

 Before we get into the specifics of text analytics functions, it’s important to understand the basic ideas behind how they work.
 Natural Language Processing (NLP) is a complex topic (after all, it’s modeled after the human brain) but it’s helpful to have an understanding of the process the AI goes through when analyzing a piece of text.
 There are more steps involved then the ones listed below, but these should be enough to give you an accurate overview.

 1. Sentence Tagging and Chunking